VREMSoftwareDevelopment/WiFiAnalyzer/README.md

 * Access Point view complete or compact
 * Export access points details
 * Dark or Light theme available

+**Please note WiFi Analyzer is not a WiFi password cracking or phishing tool.**

 ## Usage Tips
 * Tap the title bar to switch between 2.4 and 5 GHz WiFi band.